Beth Hassel, Director

-The community focus is to create a supportive and open environment where dialogue can happen among students who are open to exploring relationships, who see the college experience as an opportunity to learn not only about themselves, each other, and how all of these relate to God.
+The community focus is to create a supportive and open environment where dialogue can happen among students who are exploring relationships, who see the college experience as an opportunity to learn not only about themselves, each other, and how all of these relate to one's faith journey.

 More specifically, the Faith and Reason Learning Community will explore: